earlvanze/AMD-ROCm-Miner/README.md

 # AMD GPU Blockchain Miner Linux Image
 Dev userland for usb flash drive with full AMD ROCm and blockchain support.

-This reposity is used to archive my modifications, mostly in /root but also with the kernel update to solve the kernel panics in the original 4.13 image.
+This reposity is used to archive my modifications in /root.
+The kernel is updated to <a href="https://github.com/M-Bab/linux-kernel-amdgpu-binaries">4.18.0 with M-Bab kernels</a>.
-Deleted the amdgpu-pro driver installation files to save 1.1 GB of space but since upgrading kernel to 4.18.0 I can no longer fit it on an 8 GB drive without deleting other things that I may not need anyway.
-Feel free to slim it down further yourself.

 7.6 GB out of 10GB used, 4GB linux-swap partition filling up the remaining space.
-Adjust in gparted as needed.
+Feel free to slim it down further yourself and adjust in gparted as needed.

 # MIT License and Disclaimer